Ballard Robotics

 What do we in Viking Robotics?

-• Teaching Members New Skills: We teach the students participating skills in all kinds fields, including engineering and programming, along with fundraising and financial management skills.
+• Teaching Members New Skills: We teach the students participating skills in all kinds of fields, including engineering and programming, along with fundraising and financial management skills.

 • Competitions: we participate in an international robotics competition that has 4,000+ First Robotics teams.